Azimuth Capital Management LLC Purchases 1,653 Shares of Amazon.com, Inc. (NASDAQ:AMZN)

 Azimuth Capital Management LLC raised its position in Amazon.com, Inc. (NASDAQ:AMZN) by 21.0% during the first quarter, according to its most recent filing with the SEC.
 The firm owned 9,513 shares of the e-commerce giant’s stock after purchasing an additional 1,653 shares during the period.
 Amazon.com accounts for approximately 1.4% of Azimuth Capital Management LLC’s portfolio, making the stock its 5th largest position.
 Azimuth Capital Management LLC’s holdings in Amazon.com were worth $29,434,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also recently modified their holdings of the company.
-Itau Unibanco Holding S.A. increased its stake in shares of Amazon.com by 106,580.3% in the 4th quarter.
-Itau Unibanco Holding S.A. now owns 7,555,096 shares of the e-commerce giant’s stock valued at $13,483,000 after acquiring an additional 7,548,014 shares in the last quarter.
+Several other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Itau Unibanco Holding S.A. lifted its position in shares of Amazon.com by 106,580.3% in the 4th quarter.
+Itau Unibanco Holding S.A. now owns 7,555,096 shares of the e-commerce giant’s stock worth $13,483,000 after purchasing an additional 7,548,014 shares during the period.
 Geode Capital Management LLC increased its stake in shares of Amazon.com by 2.2% in the 1st quarter.
 Geode Capital Management LLC now owns 6,603,212 shares of the e-commerce giant’s stock valued at $20,371,719,000 after acquiring an additional 142,586 shares in the last quarter.
 Morgan Stanley increased its stake in shares of Amazon.com by 28.3% in the 4th quarter.
 Morgan Stanley now owns 6,252,720 shares of the e-commerce giant’s stock valued at $20,364,676,000 after acquiring an additional 1,377,328 shares in the last quarter.
 Norges Bank bought a new stake in shares of Amazon.com in the 4th quarter valued at $14,877,308,000.
 Finally, Nuveen Asset Management LLC increased its stake in shares of Amazon.com by 2.0% in the 4th quarter.
 Nuveen Asset Management LLC now owns 3,278,721 shares of the e-commerce giant’s stock valued at $10,678,564,000 after acquiring an additional 65,371 shares in the last quarter.
 Hedge funds and other institutional investors own 57.05% of the company’s stock.

 In related news, VP Shelley Reynolds sold 222 shares of the company’s stock in a transaction that occurred on Monday, May 17th.
 The shares were sold at an average price of $3,245.93, for a total value of $720,596.46.
 Following the transaction, the vice president now directly owns 6,211 shares in the company, valued at $20,160,471.23.
 The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
 Also, CEO David H. Clark sold 278 shares of the company’s stock in a transaction that occurred on Thursday, April 29th.
 The stock was sold at an average price of $3,506.80, for a total transaction of $974,890.40.
 Following the completion of the transaction, the chief executive officer now owns 1,174 shares in the company, valued at $4,116,983.20.
 The disclosure for this sale can be found here.
 Over the last 90 days, insiders sold 131,040 shares of company stock worth $449,201,684.
 14.00% of the stock is owned by company insiders.

-Amazon.com (NASDAQ:AMZN) last posted its quarterly earnings data on Wednesday, April 28th.
-The e-commerce giant reported $15.79 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $9.54 by $6.25.
-The company had revenue of $108.52 billion for the quarter, compared to analysts’ expectations of $105.23 billion.
-Amazon.com had a net margin of 6.42% and a return on equity of 30.47%.
+Amazon.com (NASDAQ:AMZN) last announced its quarterly earnings results on Wednesday, April 28th.
+The e-commerce giant reported $15.79 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $9.54 by $6.25.
+The firm had revenue of $108.52 billion for the quarter, compared to analysts’ expectations of $105.23 billion.
+Amazon.com had a return on equity of 30.47% and a net margin of 6.42%.
 Equities analysts expect that Amazon.com, Inc. will post 57.42 earnings per share for the current year.

 Several analysts have recently weighed in on AMZN shares.
-UBS Group reiterated a “buy” rating on shares of Amazon.com in a research note on Thursday.
-KeyCorp boosted their price target on shares of Amazon.com from $3,700.00 to $4,000.00 and gave the company an “overweight” rating in a research note on Friday, April 30th.
-Truist boosted their price target on shares of Amazon.com from $3,750.00 to $4,000.00 in a research note on Friday, April 30th.
-Credit Suisse Group restated a “buy” rating on shares of Amazon.com in a research note on Monday, May 3rd.
-Finally, Truist Securities boosted their price target on shares of Amazon.com from $3,750.00 to $4,000.00 and gave the company a “buy” rating in a research note on Friday, April 30th.
+Wolfe Research started coverage on shares of Amazon.com in a research note on Thursday, April 1st.
+They issued an “outperform” rating and a $3,720.00 price objective for the company.
+Piper Sandler boosted their price target on shares of Amazon.com from $3,903.00 to $4,000.00 and gave the company an “overweight” rating in a research note on Friday, April 30th.
+Oppenheimer boosted their price target on shares of Amazon.com from $4,100.00 to $4,200.00 and gave the company an “outperform” rating in a research note on Wednesday, April 21st.
+Truist Securities boosted their price target on shares of Amazon.com from $3,750.00 to $4,000.00 and gave the company a “buy” rating in a research note on Friday, April 30th.
+Finally, Truist boosted their price target on shares of Amazon.com from $3,750.00 to $4,000.00 in a research note on Friday, April 30th.
 Two investment analysts have rated the stock with a hold rating and forty-five have issued a buy rating to the company.
 The stock has an average rating of “Buy” and an average target price of $4,168.98.

 About Amazon.com